Resilience: Bouncing Back From Hard Times

 Building resilience in the face of disaster

 Resilience seems to come naturally to some people, but others have to cultivate it, especially when disaster strikes.
 You may not be able to flip on an "optimism" switch, but you can take steps to help speed your return to normal.
-Writing in a 2003 issue of the Journal of Personality and Social Psychology, researchers at the University of California at Davis identified one extremely helpful strategy: Counting blessings.
+Writing in the Journal of Personality and Social Psychology, researchers at the University of California at Davis identified one extremely helpful strategy: Counting blessings.
 You can do that in your head, of course, but writing them down might be even better.
 The study found that writing down a list of things to be thankful for once a week for 10 weeks helped improve mood and well-being, even for people with neuromuscular diseases.
 In a similar vein, other studies have found that people recover from traumas better if they take time to write down any possible unexpected benefits associated with their situation -- the job may be gone, for example, but that gives you a chance to find something better.

 Florida psychologist Harry Mills, PhD and Ohio psychologist Mark Dombeck, PhD have other tips for building resilience.
 They recommend identifying a vexing problem that isn't completely under your control.
 (By definition, you won't be able to fix this situation with a wave of your hand.)
 Then try to find at least one way to make a positive change: Exercise a little more to help manage your diabetes, get a small concession at work.
 A better sense of control is a powerful buffer against stress.

 Building optimism is another important -- but sometimes difficult -- step toward resiliency.
 Mills and Dombeck recommend trying to take a detached view of your situation.
 For example, pretend that you have a friend who is going through a situation identical to yours and imagine what you would say to him.
 There's a good chance that your advice wouldn't be so bleak.
 Instead, you'd try to help your friend see the encouraging side of both his present and the future.
 Turn that positive attitude inward, and you'll be making some progress.